Australian plague locust: Plagues

 When food and climatic conditions are favourable, huge swarms of locusts may develop.
 The first recorded swarm was in 1844, with further outbreaks from the 1870s onward.
 After 1900, the intensity and frequency of locust swarms increased, and since the 1920s, a pattern has developed of localised, high-density populations in some locations most years and less frequent major plagues over large areas persisting for one to two years.

 Infestations in Western Australia are less frequent.
 Widespread heavy inland rains, especially in summer, allow plague locusts to reach plague proportions with less regular rain maintaining these high-density populations.
 During these conditions, the lifecycle pattern may change to one in which the period from hatching to maturity is reduced to 2.5 months.
-Dry conditions reduce populations back to background levels.
+Dry conditions reduce populations to background levels.

 Due to its large range and frequent plagues, the Australian plague locust is the most damaging locust species in Australia.
 Damage is mainly confined to pasture, although crop damage can occur.
 Advanced winter crops have generally hardened off by early summer, when plague locusts become active and therefore are not favoured, but dry conditions and less advanced crops can be highly susceptible to locust infestation as can young autumn crops.